 vmstat 1 20

-This runs a vmstat every second, twenty times.
-We find this gives a pretty good sample of the current state of the system.
+This runs a vmstat every second, twenty times, giving a sample of the current state of the system.
 The output generated resembles the following:

 procs -----------memory---------- ---swap-- -----io---- -system-- ----cpu---- r b swpd free buff cache si so bi bo in cs us sy id wa 0 0 4 32652 47888 110824 0 0 0 2 15 15 0 0 100 0 0 0 4 32644 47888 110896 0 0 0 4 106 123 0 0 100 0 0 0 4 32644 47888 110912 0 0 0 0 70 112 0 0 100 0 0 0 4 32644 47888 110912 0 0 0 0 92 121 0 0 100 0 0 0 4 32644 47888 110912 0 0 0 36 97 136 0 0 100 0 0 0 4 32644 47888 110912 0 0 0 0 96 119 0 0 100 0 0 0 4 32892 47888 110912 0 0 0 4 96 125 0 0 100 0 0 0 4 32892 47888 110912 0 0 0 0 70 105 0 0 100 0 0 0 4 32892 47888 110912 0 0 0 0 97 119 0 0 100 0 0 0 4 32892 47888 110912 0 0 0 32 95 135 0 0 100 0 0 0 4 33016 47888 110912 0 0 0 0 75 107 0 0 100 0 0 0 4 33512 47888 110912 0 0 0 24 113 134 0 0 100 0 0 0 4 33512 47888 110912 0 0 0 0 175 244 0 0 100 0 0 0 4 33512 47888 110912 0 0 0 0 92 148 0 0 100 0 0 0 4 33512 47888 110912 0 0 0 0 114 162 0 0 100 0 0 0 4 33512 47888 110912 0 0 0 36 100 157 0 0 100 0 0 0 4 33388 47888 110912 0 0 0 0 116 166 0 0 100 0 0 0 4 33388 47888 110912 0 0 0 0 97 157 0 0 100 0 0 0 4 33388 47888 110912 0 0 0 0 89 144 0 0 100 0 0 0 4 33380 47888 110912 0 0 0 0 181 185 0 0 99 0

-The memory and swap columns provide the same kind of information provided by the “free -m” command, albeit in a slightly more difficult to comprehend format.
-The most salient information produced by this command is the
+The memory and swap columns provide the same kind of information provided by the “free -m” command, albeit in a slightly harder to understand format.
+The most relevant information produced by this command is the